PRESIDENT BUYS ONE BITCOIN PER DAY

 The president may be taking risks but the positive results lead us to believe the opposite.
 He seems to be in control of the situation and seems to be decisive in his policies.

-We can remain thoughtful in the face of the suggestions of the IMF which had urged the country to “remove the legal tender status of bitcoin” at the risk of not financing the country.
-In comments collected by the newspaper La Tribune, the IMF affirms “that there is significant risks associated with its use for financial stability, financial integrity and consumer protection“.
-The president stood up to the IMF and decided to maintain bitcoin as legal tender.
+One can remain thoughtful in the face of the suggestions of the IMF which had urged the country to "remove the legal tender status of bitcoin" at the risk of not financing the country.
+In the remarks collected by the newspaper La Tribune, the IMF claims that "there is significant risks associated with its use for financial stability, financial integrity and consumer protection".
+The president stood up to the IMF and decided to keep bitcoin as legal tender.
 The IMF and rating agencies like Fitch Ratings and Moody's immediately downgraded El Salvador's rating...

 This certainly explains why so many unscrupulous journalists have rushed to write articles on a subject that they do not understand.
 After all, who can really argue with the most senior economists in the world?intelligentsia and especially the IMF?